gopro/labs/docs/control/extensions/README.md

 - **HNDL=x**, where x is 1 to 31, setting the camera ID for a camera.
 This is for rare scenarios where multiple cameras see the same QR Code, and you only want particular cameras to respond.
 This combined with **hZ** command where Z is the bit mask for which cameras will follow the command.
 	- e.g.   h6mP!S  ← this command will only run on cameras with IDs 2 and 3.
     - e.g.   h1mVh2mPB ← set camera 1 to mode Video and camera 2 to Photo Burst.
 - **DSPL=time**, this will control the amount of time messages are displayed.
 For users who want there own information displayed longer.
 The default is 1 second.
 DSPL=1 thru 9 is in seconds.
 DSPL = 10 thru 9999 is in milliseconds.
-So for much faster messages set DISP to 100.
+So for much faster messages set DSPL to 100.
 Set this before setting the owner information, as metadata commands are processed in the order they are stored.
 - **DSPC=value**, this sets that contrast for which messages are displayed.
 Contrast is from 0 - transparent text background, to 6 - opaque black background
 - **HIST=x** - Displays a histogram with contrast from 1 to 11. e.g. try setting HIST to 5.
 HIST=0 will disable it.
 - **LAPS=1** turns on the burn-in laptime, a hackathon designed for live-streaming auto races.
 LAPS=0 will disable it.